cqbent/mwraadvisory/wp-content/plugins/gravityformsapprovals/readme.txt

 5. Pending approval
 6. Approved

 == ChangeLog ==

+= 1.2.1 =
+- Bumped tested up to and minimum versions.

 = 1.2 =
 - Fixed an issue with the Members plugin integration